Eyebright (Xiao Mi Cao)

 Meridians: Lungs, Liver

-Key TCM Actions & Medicinal Uses: Clears Heat/Resolves Toxins/Stops Urination: febrile diseases with thirst, coughs, swollen throat, mouth sores, swollen abscesses, urinary stones, pus in the urine.
-Restores the Eyes: swollen eyes, conjunctivitis, red irritated eyes, cloudy eyes.
+Medicinal Uses: Febrile diseases with thirst, coughs, swollen throat, mouth sores, swollen abscesses, urinary stones, pus in the urine, swollen eyes, conjunctivitis, red irritated eyes, cloudy eyes.

 History/Folklore: In the 14th century, it was described as a cure for all eye ailments.
 Its botanical name, “Euphrasia” comes from the Greek word meaning gladness, presumably because of the plant’s ability to help someone see again.
-It was described as strengthening the head, eyes and memory and helping to clear sight.
+It was described as strengthening the head, eyes, memory, and helping to clear sight.
 In Elizabethan England it was recommended to drink a small drought of eyebright wine every morning.

 Eyebright has been used in Britain as an herbal tobacco, which was smoked for on-going lung conditions and colds.